Least squares estimation in nonstationary nonlinear cohort panels with learning from experience: Assumptions, consistency, and asymptotic normality

 \subsection{Consistency}

-Inspired by the analysis of the NLS estimator with trending data by \cite{park:01}, we make use of the following seminal result (see e.g. \citealp{jennrich:1969}) to establish consistency: If the `identification criterion'
+Inspired by the analysis of the NLS estimator with trending data by \cite{park:01}, we make use of the following seminal result of \cite{jennrich:1969}: If the `identification criterion' $ D_n(\theta) \coloneqq Q_n(\theta)-Q_n(\theta_0), $ scaled suitably by some sequence \(\nu_n \rightarrow \infty\), converges uniformly in probability to a continuous (deterministic) function that is uniquely minimised at \(\theta = \theta_0\), then, \(\theta_n \rightarrow_p \theta_0\).
+This allows us to establish the consistency of the NLS estimator as summarized below: